-If everyone is away and your thermostat switches to Eco temperatures, it should try to stay in Eco until someone comes home.
-It waits to start preheating or pre-cooling your home until someone comes home, or until someone manually changes the temperature in the app.
+If everyone is away and your thermostat switches to Eco Temperatures, it should try to stay in Eco until someone comes home.
+It waits to start preheating or pre-cooling your home until someone comes home, or someone manually changes the temperature in the app.

 How to change Early-On settings